Baby Shark's Big Show!

-Baby Shark's Big Show! is an animated preschool musical children's television series based on the "Baby Shark" brand from The Pinkfong Company.
+Baby Shark's Big Show! is an animated musical comedy children's television series based on the "Baby Shark" brand from The Pinkfong Company.
 Nickelodeon Animation Studio co-produces the show with Pinkfong.

 In South Korea, Baby Shark's Big Show! debuted on the Educational Broadcasting System (EBS) with a Christmas special on December 25, 2020.
 From September 2021 onward, the series airs regularly on EBS1 on Wednesdays and Thursdays.
 In the United States, it premiered on Nickelodeon on December 11, 2020.

 Plot

-In the underwater town of Carnivore Cove, Baby Shark has different musical adventures with his best friend William, his other friends: Chucks, Vola, Hank, and Goldie, and his family: Mommy Shark (a pink shark who loves to solve puzzles), Daddy Shark (a blue shark who's a dentist), Grandma Shark (an orange shark who bakes sweets), and Grandpa Shark (a green shark who loves watching TV).
+In the underwater town of Carnivore Cove, Baby Shark has different musical adventures with his best friend William, his other friends (Chucks, Vola, Hank, and Goldie), and his family: Mommy Shark (a pink shark who loves to solve puzzles), Daddy Shark (a blue shark who's a dentist), Grandma Shark (an orange shark who bakes sweets), and Grandpa Shark (a green shark who loves watching TV).